Gaussian Parsimonious Clustering Models with Covariates and a Noise Component: Modelling

+Parsimony has been considered extensively in the model-based clustering literature.~In particular, the volume of work on Gaussian and/or parsimonious mixtures has~\mbox{increased} hugely since the work of \citet{Banfield1993} and \citet{Celeux1995}.
+These works introduced the family of GPCMs, which are implemented in the popular \textsf{R} package \texttt{mclust} \citep{Scrucca2016}.
+The influence of GPCMs is clear~on many other works which obtain parsimony in the component covariance matrices;~e.g., using constrained factor-analytic structures \citep{McNicholas2008,McNicholas2010b}, the multivariate $t$-distribution and associated $t$EIGEN family \citep{Andrews2012}, and the multivariate contaminated normal distribution \citep{Punzo2016b}.

-Parsimonious covariance matrix parameterisations are obtained in GPCMs -- of which \texttt{mclust} is perhaps the most well known implementation -- by means of an eigen-decomposition of the form $\Sigma_g=\lambda_g\mathcal{D}_g\mathcal{A}_g\mathcal{D}_g^\top$, where $\lambda_g$ is a scalar controlling the volume, $\mathcal{A}_g$ is a diagonal matrix specifying the shape of the density contours, with $\det(\mathcal{A}_g) = 1$, and $\mathcal{D}_g$ is an orthogonal matrix governing the corresponding ellipsoid's orientation \citep{Banfield1993, Celeux1995}.
-Imposing constraints reduces the number of free covariance parameters from $Gp\left(p+1\right)/2$ in the \textsf{VVV} model.
+Parsimonious covariance matrix parameterisations are obtained in GPCMs by means of imposing constraints on the components of an eigen-decomposition of the form $\boldsymbol{\Sigma}_g=\lambda_g\mathbf{D}_g\mathbf{A}_g\mathbf{D}_g^\top$, where $\lambda_g$ is a scalar controlling the volume, $\mathbf{A}_g$ is a diagonal matrix, with entries proportional to the eigenvalues of $\boldsymbol{\Sigma}_g$ with $\det(\mathbf{A}_g) = 1$, specifying the shape of the density contours, and $\mathbf{D}_g$ is $p\times p$ orthogonal matrix, the columns of which are the eigenvectors of $\boldsymbol{\Sigma}_g$, governing the corresponding ellipsoid's orientation.
+Imposing constraints reduces the number of free covariance parameters from $Gp\left(p+1\right)/2$ in the unconstrained (\textsf{VVV}) model.
 This is desirable when $p$ is even moderately large.
-Table \ref{Table:MclustParams} summarises these GPCM constraints and their geometric characteristics, which are then shown in Figure \ref{Plot:mclustellipses}.
+Thus, GPCMs allow for intermediate component covariance matrices lying between homoscedasticity and heteroscedasticity.
+Table \ref{Table:MclustParams} summarises the geometric characteristics of the GPCM constraints, which are then shown in Figure \ref{Plot:mclustellipses}.

+Note for models with names ending with \textsf{I} that the number of parameters is linear in the data dimension $p$.
+Thus, the diagonal models are especially parsimonious and useful in $n\leq p$ settings.
+While there are $2$ variance parameterisations for mixtures of univariate response data, and $14$ covariance parameterisations for mixtures of multivariate response data, considering the equal mixing proportion constraint doubles the number of models available in each of these cases.

-\subsubsection{The MoEClust Family of Models}
+\subsection{The MoEClust Family of Models}